 A small clinical study supports this claim.
 Larger studies are needed to confirm the effects.

-- To treat brittle nails
+To treat brittle nails

 A small survey indicates that biotin may be effective.
 Further studies are needed.

-However, biotin supplementation may reduce the activity of interleukins and interferons, and reduce the number of leukocytes (9).
+Biotin induces microtubule formation in neurons (7), and biotin deficiency slows myelination (8) which may result in neuropathy.
+Biotin may reduce the activity of interleukins and interferons, and reduce the number of leukocytes (9).